 Canadian sales tax for U.S. sellers

-Ecommerce sales in Canada continue to rise and are expected to have hit approximately $57 billion (CDN) for 2018.
+Ecommerce sales in Canada continue to rise and should hit nearly $60 billion (CDN) in 2018, according to an estimate by eMarketer.
 That said, there’s still plenty of room for additional growth, particularly for U.S. sellers.

 What we can go into detail about is sales tax.
-And even though Canada’s system isn’t quite as complex as the sales tax system in the U.S., it isn’t simple.
+And even though Canada’s system isn’t quite as complex as the sales tax system in the U.S., that doesn’t mean it’s simple.

 Canada has only national and provincial sales taxes, so you don’t have to worry about different rates in smaller jurisdictions like you do in the U.S. In Canada, there are three different types of taxes:

 - Goods and Services Tax (GST).
 This is the national sales tax.
 It’s 5 percent across the country.

 - Provincial Sales Tax (PST).
 Some provinces and territories add a tax on top of the GST and require businesses to register and remit the PST separately for the specific province.
 Currently, PST (or QST in Quebec) ranges from 6 to 10 percent.